01PrathamS/AI_receptionist/README.md

     pip install -r requirements.txt
     ```

-3. **Set Environment Variables**: need to set your GROQ_API_KEY as an environment variable to authenticate with the Groq API.
+3. **Set Environment Variables**: need to set your GROQ_API_KEY as an environment variable to authenticate with the Groq API, Groq API is free for consumers.
     ```bash
     set GROQ_API_KEY="groq_api_key"
     ```